Tazinho/snakecase/README.md

 The package is internally build up on the [stringr](https://github.com/tidyverse/stringr) package, which means that many powerful features are provided "by default":

 -   `to_any_case()` is vectorised over most of its arguments like `string`, `preprocess`, `postprocess`, `empty_fill`, `prefix` and `postfix`.
--   internal character operations are super fast c++ (however, a lot of speed is lost due to a more systematic and maintainable implementation.
-This might be optimized in the long run)
+-   internal character operations are super fast c++.
+However, a lot of speed is lost due to a more systematic and maintainable implementation.
+(This might be optimized in the long run)
 -   special input like `character(0)`, `NA` etc. is handled in exactly the same consistent and convenient manner as in the stringr package

 Recommended settings